sf-wdi-31/mongoose/README.md

 #### Database IDs and data-types

 Every model instance that we store in the database is assigned an ID.
-In mongo that actually means an `_id`.
+In Mongo there will be a key of `_id` with a 24 character string.
 We can use this ID later to look up a particular record.
 Later on we'll look at how we can use those IDs can help us form relationships in the database.

 Most databases also require that we specify the data-type for each attribute.
 In mongoose we can use data-types from javascript such as String, Number, and even Array.